Principles of Pruning: When and Why

 9) Aerate-Aerate the root zone around trees, and remove any grass growing close to the tree base.
 Grass takes nutrients needed by the tree.

-10) Spray-Spray an anti-desiccant on smaller evergreens, it should help lessen the damage of winds and sun.
+10) Spray-Spray an anti-desiccant on smaller evergreens, it should help lessen the damage of winds and sun over the winter.

 A tree is not a short term investment.
-If done right, that young tree will add value to your home, cut heating and cooling costs, provide food/shelter for birds or animals and reduce the amount of carbon dioxide in the environment.Links for tree care and required permits:
+If done right, that young tree will add value to your home, cut heating and cooling costs, provide food/shelter for birds or animals and reduce the amount of carbon dioxide in the environment.Tree Watering in the City Right-of-Way: